Sharing of SME data with Credit Reference Agencies

 The government announced at the 2015 Autumn Statement that it planned to designate Experian, Equifax and Creditsafe as the first three designated CRAs.

-On 1 July 2016, HM Treasury re-opened the process for applications from Credit Reference Agencies to apply for designation.
-The British Business Bank, once again, ran the initial stage of the process, and is undertaking the necessary due diligence on applicants before providing advice to HM Treasury.
+On 11 August 2017, HM Treasury re-opened the process for applications from Credit Reference Agencies to apply for designation.
+The British Business Bank is undertaking the necessary due diligence on applicants before providing advice to HM Treasury.

 For reference, the documents for the process are available on our call for information and request for proposals page.